multinet-app/multinet-rfcs/draft/XXXX-robust-api/README.md

 ### Upload the individual parts

 This is a client side operation, and involves making an HTTP `PUT` request to each URL in the `uploadPartUrls` array.
 The payload for each of these requests is the section of the file data which corresponds to the index of the signed URL in the array (i.e. if the file is 100MB total, and the `uploadPartUrls` array contains 5 entries, the payload for the first request will be the bytes 1 - 20,000, the payload for the second request will be bytes 20,001 - 40,000, etc.).
-The response for each `PUT` call is an `ETag`, which must be recorded respective to the part index and used in the finalization call later.
+The response for each `PUT` call is an `ETag`, which must be used in a subsequent request to convey the status to the server.
+The structure is shown below.

-### Finalize the upload

-`POST /api/workspaces/{workspace}/upload/finalize`

-This is the last step that the client is responsible for.
-This instructs the server to finish the upload.
-The payload for the request must contain the following:

 ```
+POST /api/workspaces/{workspace}/uploads/{id}/finalizePart

 {
-  "uploadPartTags": [
-    <ETag returned from the first signed url>,
-    <ETag returned from the second signed url>,
-    ...
-  ]
+  "partNumber": integer,
+  "ETag": string
 }
 ```

-**NOTE:** Similar to the `uploadPartUrls` array mentioned in the Upload creation step, the ordering of the `uploadPartTags` array is significant.
+Each request populates its `ETag` field into the `uploadPartTags` field on the upload document, replacing the value of `null` at its index of `partNumber`.

+### Finalize the upload

+`POST /api/workspaces/{workspace}/uploads/{id}/finalize`

+This is the last step that the client is responsible for.
+This instructs the server to mark the upload as finished.
 At this point, the sever downloads the reconstructed file from S3, and performs data processing, table/graph creation, etc. with the appropriate processor for that data type.
-This process doesn't technically need to be done asynchronously, as if the data is small enough it's feasible that this could be completed within the time frame of a single request.
-However, in the interest of scalability and robustness, this HTTP request should initiate an asynchronous task to process the data.
+This HTTP request should initiate an asynchronous (celery) task to process the data.

 ## Additional Changes